 Are Impact Windows Required in Florida?
-What You Need to Know
+Code, HVHZ & Homeowner Guide

 Impact windows are not required statewide in Florida, but they are mandatory in High-Velocity Hurricane Zones (HVHZ) such as Miami-Dade and Broward counties.
 In other Florida areas, homeowners must install either impact-resistant windows or approved hurricane protection to meet Florida Building Code requirements.